 Where to find Gerrit Rietveld

 The majority of Rietveld’s work has remained in his hometown of Utrecht.
 An example of the Red and Blue Chair is on display at the Centraal Museum in Utrecht, alongside several of his most celebrated designs.
-Rietveld’s works also feature prominently in the ‘Mondrian & De Stijl’ exhibition at the Gemeentemuseum Den Haag.
+Rietveld’s works also feature prominently in the ‘Mondrian & De Stijl’ exhibition at the Kunstmuseum Den Haag.

 Step inside the Rietveld-Schröder House in Utrecht and take a guided tour through a piece of architecture and design history.